Deep Brain Stimulation for Parkinson Disease: New Chapter in Treatment

 How long does it take before I can see the full benefit of DBS?

-Some symptoms (such as tremor, slowness and stiffness) may improve immediately after the battery is switched on, while other symptoms take more time to respond.
+Parkinson disease symptoms (such as tremor, slowness and stiffness) improve immediately after the battery is switched on, while other symptoms such as dyskinesia can take a few weeks to months to get better.

 Several programming or tuning sessions are required to fully optimise the stimulation settings.
 This is done using a wireless remote control.
 It typically takes 3 to 6 months after DBS surgery for the full benefits to be realized.